-Patty is involved with her quarterly mentorship program for women employees called Thrive and Lead, which launched in October 2017.
-The program includes New American Funding employees and external mortgage professionals who are mentored for 3 months.
-The mentorship program is one reason the company continues to attract diverse talent and an inclusive environment.
+In 2017, Patty launched her quarterly mentorship program, “Thrive and Lead,” which includes New American Funding employees, as well as external mortgage professionals who are mentored for 3 months.
+The mentorship program is one reason the company continues to attract diverse talent, while fostering an inclusive environment.

 “We can fill a boardroom with a mosaic of diversity, but unless we have inclusion, that mosaic will be good for appearance only,” Patty said.
 “We need inclusion to harness the value of our dimensions–actual involvement.
 That begins with our leaders creating environments that embrace the unique perspectives and practices of management, employees, and consumers.”

 In 2013, Patty created the Latino Focus Committee, an in-house group that addresses challenges facing Hispanic consumers who are pursuing homeownership.
 Through consumer grassroots events and strategic partnerships with reputable organizations and media outlets such as the LA Times, El Aviso Magazine, California Hispanic Chambers of Commerce, Hispanic Lifestyles and more, Latino Focus has educated over 5,000 industry professionals with strategic collaborations such as Freddie Mac.
-In 2016, Patty established the New American Dream, another diversity program geared toward increasing homeownership in African-American communities.
+In 2016, Patty established the New American Dream, another diversity program geared toward increasing homeownership in Black communities.
 Through this program, the New American Dream empowers individuals and families to help them see homeownership as an achievable goal.

 Through her role on the Corporate Board of Governors for the National Association of Hispanic Real Estate Professionals (NAHREP), she collaborated with the organization’s CEO.
-In addition, New American Funding has pledged to increase Hispanic sustainable homeownership and triple Hispanic household wealth by lending $25 Billion in new mortgages to Hispanic borrowers.
+In addition, New American Funding has pledged to increase Hispanic sustainable homeownership and triple Hispanic household wealth by lending $25 billion in new mortgages to Hispanic borrowers.
 She has also pledged to provide direct mentorship to 500 Hispanic-owned small businesses and transition 1,000 Hispanic individuals from students to entry-level mortgage professionals by 2024.

 Patty uses her continued success at New American Funding as a platform to help other mortgage industry professionals, women in business, and the communities she serves.
 For women to make greater advancements in the financial industry, Patty has a message of unity.